Elisp (Emacs Lisp) is a dialect of the LispLanguage

 - A string datatype that supports key-value dictionaries over ranges of characters.
 Some keys, like face, are specially interpreted by the display code; others can be used to record any state/context that a program wants to associate with text (whether in a string or a buffer.)

 - A powerful "buffer" datatype, which has efficient text-manipulation operations, its own scope for variables, its own keymap, and its own hooks for modification and so on.
 Buffers are a powerful program structuring construct - somewhat similar to an object system.
+Buffers used by your program need not be visible to or accessible by the user.

 - A simple and uniform programming interface for writing individual commands that operate on buffers and interact with a user.